cwesterhold/liquidsoft_components/README.md

 # liquidsoft_components

+---Currently in beta testing---
+---Please use with caution until we get to 1.0.0---

 A lightweight but complete component package to get your flutter project off the ground.

 Works with: iOS, Android, Web, macOS and all other flutter platforms